Employee engagement is an essential nonprofit basic.

 Explore corporate philanthropy.

-Employees want to work for businesses that making a difference in the world.
-In fact, 90% percent of employees who work at socially-minded companies say they’re more inspired, motivated, and loyal.
+Today’s employees want to work for organizations that make a difference in the world.
+Research shows that 71% of employees expect their employers to support charitable giving and volunteering.
+Plus, 90% of staff members at socially-minded companies say they’re more inspired, motivated, and loyal.

 Provide growth opportunities.